adalrsjr1/adalrsjr1.github.io/_drafts/what-is-computer-science.md

 The first is easy, a clock computes how time pass.
 Before the clocks, the people should look to the sky and measure the position of the stars to know what time it was.
 Remember, the Sun is also a star ;-) So, they figured out that the stars move over the sky and this movement could be measured.
-Doing this repeatedly the human being started to understand and measure the time.
+Doing this repeatedly, someone has started to understand and measure the time.
 Ok, but how this history fits with our definition?
 After centuries of observation, Christiaan Huygens invented the first mechanical clock.
-Based on gears rotations and spiral springs, Huygens mapped the stars motion into pointers rotations.
-Well, it wasn't a directly mapping, he used the rotation physics to measure how long a gear does a revolution and doing some math it could model seconds to years using gears.
+Based on gears rotations and spiral springs, Huygens mapped the stars motion into pointers rotations, quite neat!
+Well, it wasn't a directly mapping.
+He used the rotation physics to calculates how long for a gear to do a revolution, and using some [mathmagic](https://www.youtube.com/watch?v=U_ZHsk0-eF0) it could model seconds to years using gears.
 However, using stars is more poetic, so lets pretend that was from stars to gears.
-Hence, the Huygens' clock measure mechanically and repeatedly how the time goes.
+Hence, the Huygens' clock can measure mechanically and repeatedly how the time goes.

-Now we have answered what is the clock's computation, we have to answer how it can be programmed.
-To be computer, the device must be programmed, and by programming I mean, pass a list of instructions so the device (computer) can repeat indefinitely [or not](https://en.wikipedia.org/wiki/Halting_problem).
+Now we have answered what is the clock's computation, we have to answer: how it can be programmed.
+To be a computer, the device must be programmed, and by programming I mean, pass a list of instructions so the device (computer) can repeat indefinitely [or not](https://en.wikipedia.org/wiki/Halting_problem).
 Whit this new statement our abacus from the beginning of this section doesn't